 Look for open pockets of time on your calendar in the next week and schedule things that are important but not necessarily urgent, like finally making that vet appointment or renewing your passport.

-Delegate - Can someone else do this for you?
+Delegate - Can someone else (or someTHING else) do this for you?

 I LOVE delegating my grocery shopping to Peapod.
 Every time that happy green truck pulls up and plops my groceries right on my kitchen floor, the joy sparks fly.